Xi Jinping received by Lula at the Alvorada Palace - ExBulletin

 Xi Jinping received by Lula at the Alvorada Palace

-Chinese President Xi Jinping meets with President Luiz Incio Lula da Silva, at the Palacio da Alvorada, where he is making a state visit this Wednesday (20).
+The Chinese President, Xi Jinping, meets with President Luiz Incio Lula da Silva, at the Palcio da Alvorada, where he is making an official visit this Wednesday (20).
 Brasilia's agenda follows the Chinese leader's participation in the G20 summit, held in Rio de Janeiro, which ended last Tuesday (19).

 Xi Jinping arrived at Palcio da Alvorada around 10 a.m. on Wednesday.
 The hotel where you are staying is located a few meters from the official residence of the Presidency of the Republic.
 In an official armored vehicle, the Asian leader accessed the main entrance of the building, got out of the vehicle and walked about 100 meters until he was received by President Lula and the First Lady, Janja da Silva , on a red carpet laid especially for their visit.